 Pursuant to our amended articles of association, our board of directors will be classified into three classes of directors designated as Class I, Class II and Class III, each generally serving a three-year term unless earlier removed and except as described below.
-Upon completion of this offering, the Class I directors will initially consist of Erik Ho Ping Siao, Satoshi Okada and Bruno Lopez; the Class II directors will initially consist of Peter Ping Hua, Lee Chong Kwong and Lim Ah Doo; and the Class III directors will initially consist of Peter Ping Hua, Lee Chong Kwong and Lim Ah Doo; and the Class III directors will initially consist of William Wei Huang, Sio Tat Hiang, Bin Yu and Zulkiffi Baharudin.
-Class I directors will initially retire from office by rotation and be up for re-election two years after the completion of this offering.
-Class III directors will initially retire from office by rotation and be up for re-election three years after the completion of this offering.
+Upon completion of this offering, the Class I directors will initially consist of Erik Ho Ping Siao, Satoshi Okada and Bruno Lopez; the Class II directors will initially consist of Peter Ping Hua, Lee Chong Kwong and Lim Ah Doo; and the Class III directors will initially make the Class III directors will initially retire from office by rotation and be up for re-election one year after the completion of this offering.
+Class II directors will initially retire from office by rotation and be up for re-election two years after the completion of this offering.